 - Maintain a Consistent Tone and Branding

 Your subscribers should feel a sense of familiarity each time they open your email.
-Consistency in tone, design, and branding creates a cohesive experience that subscribers recognize and trust.
+Consistency in tone, design, and branding creates a cohesive experience that subscribers recognise and trust.
+Whether your brand voice is casual, professional, or humorous, stick to it.
+Consistency in these details helps you establish a recognisable presence and strengthens your brand identity.

 - Be Reliable in the Quality of Content